stramek/SocialMeal/README.md

 - MVP architecture,
 - Written in Kotlin,
 - Dagger2 for DI,
-- RxJava2 for most concurrent tasks.
+- RxJava2 for most asynchronous tasks.

 ## Application screenshots